wonjoon4git/wonjoon4git.github.io/_posts/2024-05-11-Explaining Image Models with Grad CAM.md

 # Grad CAM Demonstration

-Machine Learning models are often reffered as a 'Black Box', due to its lack of explanability.
+Machine Learning models are often referred as a 'Black Box', due to its lack of explanability.
 We do not exactly know how the model came up with a conclusion whether a picture of an animal is a dog or a cat.

 Luckily, there are couple techniques out there to grant better explainability of how the model comes up with such conclusion.
 In this post, we will take a brief look into one of the most popular method, Grad CAM